Olof Guterstam: Later career and retirement

 On 25 December 2010, Guterstam left IF Brommapojkarna after 8 years at the club and signed a two-year contract with IK Frej, who had just been promoted to Division 1 Norra.
 He finished up his competitive footballing career by playing a season for his boyhood club Älvsjö AIK in Division 3.

 In 2014, Guterstam was inducted into Brommapojkarna's Hall of Fame.

 International career

 Guterstam was called up to the Sweden national team for the first time for their South American tour in January 2007.
 He made his international debut in a 2–1 loss against Ecuador.
 He won his second and last international cap four days later, when Sweden lost 2–0 to Venezuela.

 Personal life

 In the beginning of his professional football career, Guterstam also attended medical school at Karolinska Institutet in order to become a physician.
 Following his retirement from professional football, he took up his medical studies again after a 4-year hiatus.
-Guterstam currently serves as a medical specialist at Stureby clinic.
+Guterstam currently serves as a physician.